Table of Contents

 Involuntary churn — members who intend to stay but get kicked due to failed payments — accounts for 20-40% of all membership churn, according to Recurly.
 This is the silent revenue killer.
 Paprika’s automated failed payment recovery and renewal reminders address involuntary churn directly, which is one reason retention numbers on Paprika-managed channels track above industry averages.

-Q: How does a free trial affect fitness community conversion?
-A: Free trials convert at 39% in fitness communities when paired with a structured trial period and clear access cutoff.
-The key is the cutoff — when the trial ends, Paprika automatically removes access, creating genuine urgency to convert.
-For more on the free trial mechanics for paid communities, the conversion math explains the optimal trial length by price tier.
+Free trials convert at 39% in fitness communities when paired with a structured trial period and a hard access cutoff.
+The key is the cutoff — when the trial ends, Paprika removes access automatically, creating real urgency to convert.
+The free trial mechanics guide covers optimal trial length by price tier.

 Actionable Takeaways: Shifting from Ad Revenue to Recurring Income